Technigo/project-music-releases/README.md

 https://ucha3i-project-8-music-app.netlify.com/

 I build a responsive music app for mobile, tablets and laptops.
-I used React components to build a page which shows new album and single releases, and the response from Spotify API to fetched the data.
+I used React components to build a page which shows new album and single releases.
+I use Spotify API to fetch the data.

 When user hovers over an album, the play button is showed.
 It grows when hovering.
-The play button is linked to album's external url from Spotify.
+The play button is linked to album's page on Spotify.
 User also can click on artist and it links to the artist's page on Spotify.

 App is responsive.